ruhan-dave/ICRA_vision/README.md

 ## Run Locally

-To run this project, you will need to access and run the `icra_TFOD_Segmentation.ipynb` which contains all the relevant code for inferencing.
+To run this project, you will need to access and run the `ICRA_TFOD_Segmentation.ipynb` which contains all the relevant code for inferencing.

 If you need to train a model from scratch, you will need to run the `!{command}` line in the colab notebook.
 All code contains clearly commented instructions that you can easily follow.